cyberbotics/webots-doc/automobile/camera-sensors.md

 ## Camera sensors

 Adding a generic Camera node is sufficient for most of the applications.
-Generic cameras are customizable (resolution, field of view, noise, etc.) and include by default a zoom and a focusing mechanism.
+Generic cameras are customizable (resolution, field of view, noise, etc.) and include a zoom and a focusing mechanism by default.
-Special effects like motion blur, various models of noise, lens distortion and the possibility to use a spherical projection are available.
+Special effects like motion blur, various models of noise, lens distortion and the use of a spherical projection are available.

 In addition of adding generic Camera nodes, some predefined camera models are also present in Webots.